ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 APP_PYTHON_BIN=python postprocessing/dorsal_ventral/run_labeling_app.sh
 ```

 Then open `http://localhost:8501`.
-Select **Reference rootlet labels (BIDS)**
-for an MRI plus its manual rootlet label, or **Reference rootlet labels
+On this workstation the default dataset is
+the local multi-subject RootletSeg training labels; select **Open rootlet-label
+queue**, then **Label all**—no path or file-type selection is needed.
+The other
+local preset is HC-Leipzig; **Choose another folder** auto-detects a BIDS
-(nnU-Net)** for a cropped `imagesTr`/`labelsTr` dataset.
-Use **Label all** to
+MRI/rootlet-label directory or a cropped nnU-Net `imagesTr`/`labelsTr`
-create a queue across cases.
-The app highlights one 3-D connected rootlet
+directory.
+The app highlights one 3-D connected rootlet component, saves the
-component, saves the dorsal/ventral decision, and immediately advances after
+dorsal/ventral decision, and immediately advances after each click.
+A cord
-each click.
-A cord mask and model suggestion are optional; they are not needed
+mask and model suggestion are optional; they are not needed for ground-truth
-for ground-truth annotation.
-Manual file paths remain available for non-BIDS
+annotation.
+Manual file paths remain available for non-standard layouts.
-layouts.

 For every spinal-level/side connected component, the review interface includes: